stellarscripts/stellar_firma_transcripts/_posts/2019-09-13-stellarfirma-spacepalsspecial2.md

 #### PILCHARDS

 Oh, this is quite a to-do.
 This is quite a to-do.
 We've found it now.
-We've found it and we're ready to find some, some watery, watery comets and they've all gone.
-They've all [nosed?] off, innit?
+We've found it and we're ready to find some--some watery, watery comets and they've all gone.
+They've all naused off, innit?

-#### WORSHIPER 2X7
+#### WORSHIPER

-Well it is time to operate it.
+Well, it is time to operate it.

 #### PILCHARDS

-Alright.
-Alright, I'll pass this over to you.
+All right.
+All right, I'll pass this over to you.
 It's mechanical like you.
 It's your kin.

-#### WORSHIPER 2X7
+#### WORSHIPER

 It is.
 We are along the same... design lines.

 #### PILCHARDS

-We'll ha-- We'll have a bang on this then.
+We'll ha--we'll have a bang on this then.

 #### TIM

-I hand over the, uh, scanner to her.
+I hand over the scanner to her.

 #### BEN

 It sounds like you already have.

-##### [laughter]
+__[laughter]__

 #### LYDIA

-Eyy!
+Eyyyy!

 #### ALEX

 Whomp whomp.

+#### LYDIA

+Weowwww!

 #### PILCHARDS

-Brush it down with this chamois leather.
+Brush it down with this chammy leather.
 It'll be fine.

-##### [laugher]
+__[laugher]__

 #### HELEN